Magnon-Mediated Pairing and Isotope Effect in Iron-based Superconductors: Introduction

 In this paper, we address the apparent contradiction between the irrelevance of phonons to Cooper pair-formation and the sizeable isotope effect in the pnictides.
-Aside from the isotope effect, any pairing mechanism must resolve the high critical temperature and the competition and between magnetism, that is, the $(\pi,0)$ antiferromagnet, and superconductivity.
+Aside from the isotope effect, any pairing mechanism must resolve the high critical temperature and the competition and between magnetism { ---} that is, the $(\pi,0)$ antiferromagnet, and superconductivity.
 Within a two-band model\cite{WPA} for the Fe-As layer in which local moments in one band interact with itinerant electrons in the other, we show that interband scattering mediated by magnons leads to a high critical temperature.
-Our work provides a microscopic framework for applying the well-known result\cite{Kondo,Singh} that sign-reversing pairing does not require attractive inter nor intra-band interactions in two-band models, as in the case of the pnictides.
+Our work provides a microscopic framework for understanding the well-known result\cite{Kondo,Singh} that sign-reversing pairing does not require attractive inter nor intra-band interactions in two-band models.
 Second, we show that although the pairing in this model is electronic in nature, an isotope effect exists as a result of the sensitivity to the lattice constant.
-An $\alpha=0.4$ requires a zero-point motion of the Fe ion to be $6.2 meV$, in agreement with experimentally known\cite{zeroFe} values.
+A value of $\alpha=0.4$ requires a zero-point motion of the Fe ion to be $6.2 meV$, in agreement with experimentally known\cite{zeroFe} values.